protolambda/rumor/README.md

 ### Call IDs

 By prefixing a command with `{my-call-id}>`, you can see which logs are a result of the given call `{my-call-id}`, even if interleaved with other logs (because of async or concurrent results).
 The call-ID should be placed before the actor name.
-A `@` is prefixed to the call-ID in the resulting logs.
-If no call-ID is specified, an incremental counter is used for each new call, and the id is prefixed with `#`.
+If no call-ID is specified, the call uses an incrementing counter for each new call.
+I.e. an auto-generated call ID, with just a number, the command is prefixed with e.g. `123> `.
+Using bare numbers as custom call-IDs is unsafe, as these call-IDs will overlap with the auto-generated IDs.

 ```
 my_call> alice: host start
-.... log output with call_id="@my_call"
+.... log output with call_id="my_call"
 ```

 The call-ID is useful to correlate results, and for tooling that interacts with Rumor to get results.